Al Pearce: Film

 Pearce starred as himself in The Hit Parade (1937) and Here Comes Elmer (1943) both for Republic Pictures, which featured his Elmer Blurt character.
 He also appeared in other films for Republic including Hitchhike to Happiness (1945), One Exciting Week (1946) and The Main Street Kid (1948).

 Television

-See main article, The Al Pearce Show.

 In 1952, Pearce had two television programs, a daily daytime show and a weekly nighttime show.
 Both were called The Al Pearce Show.

 Accolades

 For his work in radio, Pearce received a star on the Hollywood Walk of Fame.
 Located at 6328 Hollywood Boulevard, it was dedicated on February 8, 1960.